Linux nice command

 Niceness values range from -20 (most favorable to the process) to 19 (least favorable to the process).

 With no COMMAND, nice prints the current niceness level.

 |Add integer N to the niceness (default is 10).

 Displays the default niceness level of new processes; this is commonly zero, so the output would probably look like this:

 nice -n13 pico myfile.txt

-Runs the pico command on myfile.txt with an niceness increment of 13.
-Since we already saw that the default niceness level was zero, this runs pico with a niceness level of zero plus 13, which is 13.
-As a result, pico will be able to use CPU resources with a higher priority than any process running with a niceness level greater than 14, but will have a lower priority than processes with a value less than 14.
+Runs the pico command on myfile.txt with a niceness increment of 13.
+Since we already saw the default niceness level was zero, this runs pico with a niceness level of zero plus 13, which is 13.
+As a result, pico can use CPU resources with a higher priority than any process running with a niceness level greater than 14, but has a lower priority than processes with a value less than 14.